 What is the Temperature Danger Zone for Food?
-Chart Included
+Graphical Chart Included

 Temperature control plays a crucial role in the preparation and preservation of food.
 The correct temperature while cooking and storing food ensures both quality and safety.
 While heat kills bacteria, cold temperatures slow down the growth of bacteria preventing it from reaching harmful levels.

 There is a certain temperature range in which harmful bacteria spreads rapidly which is termed as the food temperature danger zone.
-If you are involved in food handling or preparation, it is your responsibility to keep foods out of the danger zone by using appropriate methods of heating, chilling and storing foods.
+Suppose you are involved in food handling or preparation.
+In that case, it is your responsibility to keep foods out of the danger zone by using appropriate heating methods, chilling and storing foods.

 Let’s explore what is the temperature danger zone for food, how to keep food out of the danger zone, the right temperature for cooking, reheating, freezing and many more from this blog.